The White Bull

 Keeping You Safe – COVID-19 UPDATE

-The outdoor shack is open for takeaway drinks and snacks only after the latest government announcement.
+The White Bull is open for takeaway drinks and snacks and the outdoor shack is also still operational.

-We will be serving a limited menu for takeaway services only.
+We will be serving a delicious menu for takeaway services only.

 Please sanitise your hands on entry and exit, avoid unnecessary contact with surfaces and objects.

 All our card machines are contactless for payments £45 and under, we strongly advise you try to use this when possible.

 Please note that we are not permitted to offer any seating.

 Our team is so pleased to welcome you back – and we are serving a deliciously mouth-watering menu which you can view above.

 Our team are on hand to keep you safe – please follow their guidance and instruction.